tobiasrausch/vc/README.md

 zcat qc.tsv.gz | grep ^ME | datamash transpose | column -t
 ```

-Instead of parsing the tab-delimited file, you can also upload the JSON file `qc.json.gz` to the [Alfred web interface](https://www.gear-genomics.com/alfred/).
+Instead of parsing the tab-delimited file, you can also upload the JSON file `qc.json.gz` to the [Alfred web application](https://www.gear-genomics.com/alfred/).

-As you can see in the QC results, I heavily downsampled the data to 7x coverage to speed-up all analyses but this implies that some SVs will have low support.
-Regarding the QC interpretation, there are some general things to watch out for such as mapping percentages below 70%, >20% duplicates or multiple peaks in the insert size distribution.
-Be aware that many alignment statistics vary largely by protocol and hence, it's usually best to compare multiple different sequencing runs using the same protocol (DNA-seq, RNA-seq, ChIP-seq, paired-end, single-end or mate-pair) against each other, which then highlights the outliers.
+As you can see from the QC results, the data has been downsampled to 7x coverage to speed up all analyses.
+This implies that some SVs will have only weak support due to low coverage.
+In terms of QC interpretation, there are some general things to look out for, such as mapping percentages below 70%, >20% duplicates, or multiple peaks in the insert size distribution.
+Notice that many alignment statistics vary greatly depending on the protocol used, so it's usually best to compare several different sequencing runs from the same protocol (DNA-seq, RNA-seq, ChIP-seq, paired-end, single-end, or mate-pair) to highlight outliers.

-***Exercises***
+#### Exercises

 * What is the median coverage of the data set?
 * Given the insert size distribution, what would be a suitable cutoff to define deletion supporting paired-ends?

-## Germline Structural Variants
+### Germline Structural Variants

 Before diving into SV calling, let's get an idea of how structural variants (SVs) look like in short read, next-generation sequencing data.
 I have prepared a simple [BED](https://bedtools.readthedocs.io/) file with some "simple" germline structural variants such as deletions and some more complex examples.